 Figure 1b is an example of a decentralised network.
-This still has a lot of the same characteristics of the centralised network, but there are multiple identical core nodes from which other nodes run.
+This still has a lot of the same characteristics of the centralised network, but there are multiple identical core nodes from which other elements run.
 One node going down can still affect others, but the affect is lessened.
 Each central node runs identical core code and operates in the same way.

 Figure 1c shows a truly distributed network.
-Here each node operates independenetly of one another.
+Here each not operates independenetly of one another.
 This web of elements relies on no central node and therefore has no single point of failure.
 There is also no single element that is dictating logic or process, and each node must act somewhat independently, yet perfectly in sync with the others.

 A decentralised network

 Blockchain technology is inherently decentralised, as all of the computers (nodes) in the network are still required to validate, spread user transactions around the network and confirm blocks into the blockchain.
 A blockchain can be thought of as a ledger that contains a record of all activities relating to the purpose of the blockchain.
 An activity in this context is the sending of money or information from one place to another.
 Every group of activities added is another block, added as a new entry in the ledger; the chain.
 An exact copy of that ledger is stored across all computers and devices in the network, providing security and decentralisation.
 When anyone attempts to push something new to the chain, such as a cryptocurrency transaction, all available connected nodes receive the request and attempt to validate it, share it and eventually add it to the end of the chain.
 This keeps a permeant and unalterable record of all transactions that have ever taken place, that is available to everyone.